digital-asset/daml/docs/source/concepts/identity-and-package-management.rst

 Thus, Daml ledgers generally allow some form of vetting a package before running its code on a node.
 Not all nodes in a Daml ledger must vet all packages, as it is possible that some of them will not execute the code.
-For example, in :ref:`global state topologies <global-state-topologies>`, every :ref:`trust domain <trust-domain>` that controls how commits are appended to the shared ledger must execute Daml code.
+For example, in global state topologies, every :ref:`trust domain <trust-domain>` that controls how commits are appended to the shared ledger must execute Daml code.
 Thus, the operators of these trust domains will in general be allowed to vet the code before they execute it.
 The exact vetting mechanism is ledger-dependent.
 For example, in the :ref:`Daml Sandbox <sandbox-manual>`, the vetting is implicit: uploading a package through the Ledger API already vets the package, since it's assumed that only the system administrator has access to these API facilities.